 Arkansas Tech University students are responsible for understanding all rules, regulations and policies that shape the structure of our campus community.
 Students should read, understand and follow the rules and regulations outlined in the Student Handbook and Student Code of Conduct as well as those outlined in the Undergraduate or Graduate Catalogs.
 Failure to comply can result in disciplinary action and sanctions.

 In compliance with the Constitution of the State of Arkansas, the Arkansas Tech University Board of Trustees is vested with authority to make regulations and policies, consistent with the laws of the land, for Arkansas Tech University.
 The Student Handbook is located online at http://issuu.com/arkansastechuniversity/docs/studenthandbook-2013.
 Students seeking interpretations of provisions within the Student Code of Conduct may contact Susie Nicholson, email@example.com, Vice President for Student Services and University Relations or Amy N. Pennington, firstname.lastname@example.org, Dean of Students/ Student Conduct Administrator.

-Undergraduate students whose grade point at the end of each semester is 3.50 or better, based on a minimum of 12 semester hours of work, will be placed on the Dean’s List for outstanding scholarship.
+Undergraduate students whose term grade point at the end of the fall or spring semester is 3.50 or better, based on a minimum of 12 earned semester credit hours of undergraduate work, will be placed on the Dean’s List for outstanding scholarship.
 Recognition will be accorded these students through appropriate news media.

 The Family Educational Rights and Privacy Act (FERPA) afford eligible students certain rights with respect to their education records.
 (An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
 These rights include: